skittu/cp_extension/README.md

 4. Make the developer mode on
 5. Click Load unpacked extension
 6. Select the downloaded folder
-7. Now open any Codechef problem page and yousubmission box there only.
+7. Now open any Codechef problem page and you see submission box there only.